relateddigital/visilabs-ios/README.md

 # Introduction

-The VisilabsIOS library is the official SDK for native IOS projects.
+This library is the official Swift SDK of Visilabs for native IOS projects.
 The library is written with Swift 5 and minimum deployment target is 10.

 If you are using a lower version of Swift or minimum deployment target of your project is lower than 10, we recommend using **[Objective-C Library](https://github.com/visilabs/Visilabs-IOS )**.